jinglescode/jinglescode.github.io/_word/job/job3.md

 Job wonder why he is in such a situation (v20).
 Interestingly, Job still feared God and have faith in God, he is not concerned about what he has lost, and his health; Job is more concerned about losing God.
 Job is concerned about him or his children sinning against God (Job 1:5), that is what he greatly feared (v25).

-Despite Job situation, he did not sin against God, he wondered why he is in such a situation.
-I believe God is listening to him.
+- Despite Job situation, he did not sin against God.
+- He wondered why he is in such a situation.
+God is listening to him.